burdakin/severstal_2021/README.md

 Test task for Severstal frontend position.
 Rendering of a table, filters, search on Vanilla JS.

-Can be tested non Heroku using this link: https://severstal-test-case.herokuapp.com/
+Can be tested on Heroku using this link: https://severstal-test-case.herokuapp.com/